ella1011/debian_gpu_jungle/README.md

-You have now time to ponder relevant questions, with a tea in your hand and this on repeat: https://www.youtube.com/watch?v=iYWzMvlj2RQ
+You have now time to ponder relevant questions with a tea in your hand and this on repeat: https://www.youtube.com/watch?v=iYWzMvlj2RQ